 Results: We found a trend of temperature warming with stronger effects on (micro-ridge) fellfields rather than on (micro-valley) snowbeds.
 Microclimatic variation was wider in space than in time, with narrow temperature variation in snowbeds and extreme low temperatures in fellfields.
 Species composition was mainly influenced by growing degree days (GDD) and freezing degree days (FDD), both related with snow cover duration.
 A total of 16 species (out of 86) showed significant responses to microclimatic variation.
 The highest number of local extinctions were predicted for a hot-freezing scenario, followed by cold- freezing, hot-snowy and cold-snowy scenarios.

 Conclusions: Our results support that microclimatic buffering can compensate climate warming.
 However, a continuous reduction of snow cover will result in a tipping point beyond which the buffer effect will not be effective, leading to community homogenization.
-This process may have been started in relict alpine communities where species from snowy microclimates are being outcompeted by species adapted to below-zero winter temperatures, rather than by warm-demanding species as predicted by termophilization.
+This process may have been started in relict alpine communities where species from snowy microclimates are being outcompeted by species adapted to below-zero winter temperatures, rather than by warm-demanding species as predicted by thermophilization.

 KEYWORDS